ymaximys/projects-server-task/README.md

 ##Note!
 admin-service-postgresql image will fail because it uses localhost to connect to postgresql db, which obviously not in a container.
-Please set db host as your machine ip in property file (application.yml), re-build project and try again.
-And do not forget do the same for flyway.
+Please set db and flyway hosts as your machine ip in property file (application.yml), re-build project and try again.
+Please do the same for public-api service, modify admin.service.base.url property with your machine ip.

 # projects-server-task task description